njh27/spikesorting_fullpursuit/README.md

 inappropriately joined with the small cluster.

 Both changes have been tested on sets of test and real data, including UMAP clusters and found to avoid major errors in certain cases.
+They are therefore recommended for use but default to False to maintain identical backward compatible behavior.
 However the total testing is small relative to the space of possible datasets so unforseen new errors could be created.

 For more details about what has changed in version 1.1.
 0, see the [CHANGELOG](CHANGELOG.md).